zheng129/programming-languages/lecture-1.3.md

 How far did we go in our quick tour of school mathematics?
 Roughly primary school, computing with numbers.

-Algebra induces a radical new **big idea**: instead of thinking of variables as place holders for terms/numbers: variables as "first class citizens"
+Algebra induces a radical new big idea: instead of thinking of variables as place holders for terms/numbers: variables as "first class citizens"

 Historically, this did not come easy.
 The first time the method of algebra appears fully developed in most of its basic ideas is a turning point in history.
 Please have a look at [Descartes' Geometry](http://www.gutenberg.org/ebooks/26400), first published in 1637.
 (It is always worth looking at Wikipedia so read up on [Descartes](https://en.wikipedia.org/wiki/René_Descartes) who led a very interesting live that is full of amusing anecdotes and his books, the [Discourse on the Method](https://en.wikipedia.org/wiki/Discourse_on_the_Method) and its appendix, the [Geometry](https://en.wikipedia.org/wiki/La_Géométrie), are, in my opinion, arguably the most important publications in philosophy and mathematics of all time.
 A great resource on  philosophy and logic and some areas of mathematics is the Stanford Encyclopedia of Philosophy which also has an article on [Descartes mathematics](https://plato.stanford.edu/entries/descartes-mathematics/).)
 Even if you don't read French, just by browsing through the pages, you see that Descartes, who just escaped the middle ages, did write in a style that is still readable today and that looks like modern mathematics.
 You can also look at a facsimile of the original.
 Even without trying to understand the maths in detail, I found for example [page 301 of the original](https://fr.wikisource.org/wiki/Page:Descartes_La_Géométrie.djvu/11) worth looking at.
 We see that he didnt use "=" (which, in fact, was introduced already earlier by [Robert Recorde](https://en.wikipedia.org/wiki/Robert_Recorde) in 1557 but not widely used yet), but that otherwise all the basic ideas of algebra are already there.